98% of our customers would recommend us to friends and family!

 Award Winning Private SHSAT Tutoring

 We require the most rigorous qualifications from SHSAT tutors, in addition to a background check.

-Tutors deliver personally tailored SHSAT lessons from exceptional tutors in a one-on-one setting.
+Tutors deliver personally tailored SHSAT lessons in a one-on-one setting.

 We offer an unparalleled satisfaction guarantee with your SHSAT tutors.

 Customized private in-home and online tutoring

 Experience SHSAT tutoring by highly credentialed tutors.
-Top tutors will help you master the SHSAT through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Top tutors will help your child master the SHSAT through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected SHSAT Tutors

-We have exceptional tutors with the highest of qualifications ready to help you master SHSAT.
+We can help connect you with exceptional, highly-qualified tutors who are ready to help your child master the SHSAT.
 The tutors come from top institutions such as MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and many other top programs.

 Harvard University - Studies Of Women, Gender, And Sexuality